-Frail or elderly patients
+Frail or older patients

 The differential diagnosis in this group is less likely to feature stimulant drugs, and more likely to feature hyperactive delirium.
 Sedative dose requirements are likely to be lower, and a 'start low, go slow' strategy may reduce risk.
-Droperidol (5mg) appears to be safe and effective for the rapid tranquilisation of undifferentiated agitated elderly patients.39 If there is particular concern regarding pre-existing QT interval prolongation, consider using a benzodiazepine cautiously as a first line sedative medication.
+Other guidelines (such as guidance on delirium) are likely to be more appropriate in this patient group.